lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 The verb above could be called with `obj_with_verb:has_object(#18657, {#1, #3, #4, #3000})` and it would return `false` (0) if the object was not found in the list.
 It would return `true` (1) if the object was found in the list.

-Of course we could write this much simplier (and get the index of the object in the list at the same time):
+Of course we could write this much more simply (and get the index of the object in the list at the same time):

 ```
 {seek_obj, list_of_objects} = args;